pythonianfr/tshistory/README.md

-Series state can be indexed by either a timestamp (which typically matches the moment a new insertion took place) or a `changeset id` which is a nuumeric index denoting the exact change leading to a given version.
+Series state can be indexed by either a timestamp (which typically matches the moment a new insertion took place) or a `changeset id` which is a numeric index denoting the exact change leading to a given version.